manymoments/manymoments.github.io/_posts/2020-03-29-private-set-intersection-a-soft-introduction.md

 - Measuring the effectiveness of online advertising (see [this](https://eprint.iacr.org/2017/738.pdf))
 - and many more...

-Providing a comprehensive set of applications of PSI worth a separate blog post, will do that soon!
+Providing a comprehensive set of applications of PSI is worth a separate blog post, will do that soon!

 ### What are the rules?
 What can we use when designing a PSI protocol?